From seafood downtown to brunch in domes, local foodies share their go-to Mother’s Day spots — and the stories behind them

-Blair Junior McFarlane of Red Star
+Blair Junior McFarlane with his mom

 Blair Junior McFarlane’s earliest memories of food are set to the beat of weekend dance parties — DJs spinning records, the smell of grilled meats thick in the air and a blur of people moving between the kitchen and the backyard.
 His mom and dad — Caribbean immigrants — hosted these gatherings regularly, cooking for community members and turning food into an act of celebration.
 And those moments left a mark.